Studying in the UK

 If you have a question or problem with your studies, your tutors will usually be happy to advise you or refer you to other sources of help.
 It is best to ask for advice early, rather than wait until a problem becomes critical.
 Most universities give advice and information about study skills and some universities run specific classes or workshops.
 If your university provides English language support classes, there may be sessions on English for academic purposes to help you, for example, on writing essays in English.

-If you want to find out more about UK study methods before you arrive, there is a free online resource called ‘Prepare for Success’ which allows you to learn more.
+If you want to find out more about UK study methods before you arrive, there is the ‘Prepare for Success website’ which allows you to learn more.

 Plagiarism is presenting someone else’s work as your own.
 If you present the words or ideas of an author or another student without acknowledging the source, you could be accused of plagiarism.